bmiletich/classroom-control-vf/README.md

 This is the classroom control repository for the Virtual Fundamentals class.

+THIS FILE HAS BEEN MODIFIED BY - Sohail Hussain for the Branch named sohailhussain55

 ## Usage

 Small site modules should be developed in the `site` directory.
 This is appended